Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 1,163 Kayak Fishermen Surveyed

-Recently I had 1,163 responses from kayak fishermen in different regions to a survey on whether they have ever flipped over or capsized their kayaks, and the results may surprise you!
+Recently, I received 1,163 responses from kayak fishermen in different regions to a survey about whether they have ever flipped over or capsized their kayaks, and the results may surprise you!

 Fishing from a kayak is actually a very safe activity, as you’ll see!